OlexandrSai/NEAR--sample-lottery-frontend/README.md

 <a href="https://www.loom.com/share/835719fe8e2e45c4a2970ed435f62a56" target="_blank">UI walkthrough</a>

-You can use this app with contract id`s which was deployed by creators of this repo,  or you can use it with your own deployed  contractId.
+You can use this app with contract IDs that were deployed by the creators of this repo,  or you can use it with your own deployed contractId.
-If you are using not yours contractId some functions of the lottery contract will not work because  they are setted to work  only  if owner called this  functions.
+If you are using not your contractId some functions of the lottery contract will not work because they are set to work only if the owner called these functions.

 <a href="https://github.com/Learn-NEAR/NCD.L1.sample--lottery/blob/680f2bda0c121ad0276513e985ca13ca55dbe5ec/src/lottery/assembly/index.ts#L122" target="_blank">Example of such  function:</a>

 ![image](https://user-images.githubusercontent.com/38455192/145134082-bb64a93d-cd45-48e3-bd84-b34f366fdbcb.png)

-To get possibility to work with the full functionality of the smart contract, you need to paste your contractId inside UI of VueJs deployed dapp or React deployed dapp.
+To get the possibility to work with the full functionality of the smart contract, you need to paste your contractId inside the UI of deployed dApp.
-Before pasting id make sure that you deployed correct smart contract, in other case this code may  not work as expected.
+Before pasting id make sure that you deployed the correct smart contract, in other cases this code may not work as expected.

 ## Project setup
 To deploy sample--lottery to your account visit <a href="https://github.com/Learn-NEAR/NCD.L1.sample--lottery" target="_blank">this repo (smart contract deployment instructions are inside)</a>